ubco-mds-2025-labs/project-step-2-chongwensun1992-beep/README.md

 ## ✔ Commit history demonstrates equal contribution

-Both group members’ commits are visible in the repository history and can be checked on github insight.
+Both group members’ commits are visible in the repository history and can be checked on github insights.

 ------------------------------------------------------------------------